moliver4/randotron-decision-maker-rn-client/README.md

 ## TODOS
 I would like to transfer the backend server to firebase so it can all be used at once with Google Auth.
-Otherwise, would like to publish in the android and ios app stores.
+Otherwise, would like to publish in the android and ios app stores once I add in more Accessibility features as well as make the screens rotatable by adding event listeners to the Dimensions.

 I would also like to add a social aspect in terms of sharing decisions amoung groups.